bringg/VRP-RL/README.md

 # Reinforcement Learning for Solving the Vehicle Routing Problem

 We use Reinforcement for solving Travelling Salesman Problem (TSP) and Vehicle Routing Problem (VRP).
+This is the Bringg's version of the project.
+The plan is to use it first for the initial solution (that is farther optimized by Jsprit) then to deploy it on small jobs (with ~10 tasks) and finaly as a replacement of Jsprit.

 ## Paper